autopi-io/documentation/docs/cloud/device_management/custom_code.md

 2. Services & Workers - use custom logic inside workflows to process data or trigger actions.

 3. Hooks - allow custom processing of data inside service workflows.
 Hooks are integrated into service pipelines and can control execution flow.
-    * Receive data from previous step
+    * Receive data from previous step.
-    * Modify or filter it
+    * Modify or filter it.
     * Return processed result.

-4. Triggers - triggers react to data conditions.
+4. Triggers - triggers react to data conditions, for example:
-Example:
      * Play sound when speed exceeds threshold.
      * Emit event when value changes.

 ---